 Each candidate may appoint one Polling Agent to attend each of the eight Polling Stations.
-The Agents can only be admitted to the Polling Station and to the place of counting if their names and addresses have been notified in writing to the Returning Officer no later than 48 hours before the Poll.
+The Agents can only be admitted to the Polling Station and to the place of counting if their names and addresses have been notified in writing to the Returning Officer no later than 48 hours before the opening of the Poll.